What Is Glaucoma?

 - Nausea and vomiting

 If you experience any of these symptoms, you need to visit the emergency room immediately to prevent permanent loss of vision.
 However, it is best to consistently monitor your eyes’ IOP to avoid this dangerous stage of glaucoma.
-Please use our contact page to schedule a consultation with Dr. Lippman who can perform a thorough examination and recommend the most suitable treatment.
+Please schedule a consultation with Dr. Lippman who can perform a thorough examination and recommend the most suitable treatment.

 Who Is at Risk for Glaucoma?